Caroline Hughes - Accredited CBT Psychotherapist and Counsellor, BUPA recognised

-I have completed a Pg Diploma (Masters Level) in Cognitive Behavioural Psychotherapy at Kings College, Institute of Psychology, London.
-I presently work in the NHS as a CBT Psychotherapist and Mindfulness Teacher, delivering the MBCT, working with older adolescents and adults in an integrative way.
+I have completed a Pg Diploma (Masters Level) in Cognitive Behavioural Psychotherapy at Kings College University, Institute of Psychology, London.
+I presently work part time in the NHS as a CBT Psychotherapist and Mindfulness Teacher - delivering the MBCT/Finding Peace in a Frantic World Course, working with older adolescents, adults and NHS staff in an integrative way.

 I have completed the CBT Supervisors training earlier this year at Kings College and supervise trainees and experienced CBT therapists in my NHS role.

 I have fully trained as a Mindfulness Teacher, completing in 2014 with Patrizia Collard in London who is also my on-going Mindfulness supervisor, and I have a dedicated mindfulness practice.
-I have also trained in Mindfulness for 11-18 year olds .b course, in 2015.
+I have also trained in Mindfulness for 11-18 year olds .b course and Nurturing Parents - Mindfulness Based Course.

 I have also have a B.A (Hons) in 'Art and Social Context', I have trained in trained in Motivational Interviewing and Aromatherapy Massage.